Loading...

 Note that the format uses both zero-based and one-based array indexes in various, seemingly random places.

-Data center files are encrypted with the algorithm in CFB mode and with block, key, and feedback sizes all set to 128 bits.
+Data center files are encrypted with the AES algorithm in CFB mode and with block, key, and feedback sizes all set to 128 bits.
 No padding is done for the final block.

 The overall structure can be described like this: